 With a standard displacement of 43,000 tons, a beam of 168 feet, and was 846 feet long.

 Ships Company numbered 2,570 and her Air Group consisted of Phantom Interceptors, Buccaneer strike and Gannet AEW aircraft together with Wessex SAR and Sea King ASW helicopters.

 Ark Royal served her Nation and the Royal Navy for 23 years and sailed 900,000 miles of valuable service, finally being decommissioned in 1979.

-This Ark Royal was the sister ship to HMS Eagle, initially named HMS Audacious hence the name of the class.
+The sister ship to this Ark Royal was HMS Eagle, initially named HMS Audacious hence the name of the class.

 Both ships were extensively upgraded throughout their lifetimes.

 Ark Royal was 7 years building to launch, and 5 more before completion.

 During this time ideas and technology were changing fast so Ark Royal underwent considerable redesign, and was markedly different from her sister HMS Eagle.